 - According to the National Highway Traffic and Safety Administration (NHTSA), the United States saw 36,750 crash deaths in 2018, with early 2019 estimates trailing close behind.

 - U.S. pedestrian deaths, on the other hand, reportedly reached a 28-year high in 2018—attributed in part to the nation’s “SUV boom”.
 However, not all accidents on the road result in deadly consequences.

 - About three million people in the United States are non-fatally injured in car accidents each year, potentially leading to devastating consequences on individuals’ physical and psychological health, and significant property damage.

 How To Choose A Car Accident Attorney

-After getting into an accident, the most important factor to consider when choosing an attorney is their experience securing compensation for your type of case.
+After getting into an auto accident, the most important factor to consider when choosing an attorney is their experience securing compensation for your type of case.
 Personal injury law spans several areas of law, from medical malpractice to domestic violence and workplace injury.

 Even accidents involving other types of vehicles—such as motorcycles—can be subject to regulatory processes that differ from accidents primarily involving a standard passenger car.
 Effectively handling these types of cases requires a very specific set of skills and knowledge.